theupdateframework/taps/tap8.md

 signature of Alice's targets file using the new key.
 If key data is missing or there is a cycle in the rotations the targets file is invalid.

-## Root rotation
+## Timestamp and snapshot rotation

-Root, timestamp and snapshot key rotation.
+Timestamp and snapshot key rotation.
 These keys can rotate as well, leading to ROLE.rotate.ID files, where ID is as described above.
 The value of T is the ASCII encoded old threshold value.
 Each file is signed by a quorum of old keys, and contains the new keys.
 A client